Hyperhidrosis

 What can I expect in the long term?

-In primary hyperhidrosis, it can also happen that the symptoms subside on their own over time, for example, after puberty or in older adulthood.
+With primary hyperhidrosis, it can rarely happen that symptoms gradually subside over time, for example in later adulthood.
 However, this cannot be predicted with certainty.
-Many affected individuals have the condition for years, some even permanently.
+The vast majority of those affected have the condition for life and suffer for years.
+People often choose different careers, and often even different life partners.
+You simply cannot just wait hyperhidrosis out.

 When should I see a doctor?

-• sweating restricts your daily life, work, or social life
+• sweating restricts your daily routine, work, or social life

-• you suddenly start sweating heavily, which you haven’t experienced before
+• you suddenly experience heavy sweating that you have not experienced before

 • sweating occurs at night and wakes you up